top of page

 "(sometimes called the “Morning After Pill”) is an emergency contraceptive for anyone who is concerned about becoming pregnant after unprotected penile-vaginal sex or in the event of a contraceptive failure." - GSCC

-While there is a precautionary weight limit of 165 lbs on Plan b, You should still take it even if you weigh 165 lbs or more.
+While there is a precautionary weight limit of 165 lbs, You should still take it even if you weigh 165 lbs or more.
+This is recommended by Plan B.

 You may experience side affects such as nausea, tiredness, headache, vomiting, dizziness, breast pain, menstrual changes.